 - For whom: If you want to get an overall picture of the Finnish language structure.

-- This book includes readers, wonderfully described grammar sections, exercises, and vocabulary with verb type numbers.
+- PRO: Includes readers, wonderfully described grammar sections, exercises, and vocabulary with verb type numbers.

-- The audio material is pricey and can be hard to find.
+- CON: The audio material is pricey and can be hard to find.